solaceai-evidence/solaceai-prototype/README.md

 The Solace-AI System provides intelligent question-answering capabilities over a large corpus of online scientific literature, aiming to create real-time evidence synthesis to support policy and humanitarian responses to climate-change health emergencies.
 The system supports multiple deployment architectures to accommodate different performance requirements and infrastructure constraints.

+The Solace-AI system is built on top of the open-source Ai2 Scholar QA architecture kindly shared at <https://github.com/allenai/ai2-scholarqa-lib>

 ## Supported Architectures

 ### 1. Hybrid Architecture (Local Development with GPU Optimization)